A law of large numbers for kinetic interacting diffusions: Preliminaries

 Then using the estimate \eqref{eq:continuity_embedding} in terms of the equivalent norms $\Vert \cdot\Vert_{\widetilde{\mathcal{H}}^{s}_{\kin}}$ and the simple fact that

 for any $\alpha>0$, we conclude. \end{proof}

-In addition to the properties of kinetic Sobolev and H\"older spaces we recall also the GRR lemma in the context of the vector spaces $\mathcal{H}^s_{\kin}(\mathbb{R}^{2d})$.
+In addition to the properties of kinetic Sobolev and H\"older spaces, we recall a generalization of Kolmogorov's continuity criterion, the Garsia-Rodemich-Rumsey lemma.
 This is a classical result to study continuous path $\phi \colon [0, T]\to \mathcal{H}^s_{\kin}(\mathbb{R}^{2d})$ which will be used in Section \ref{s:lln} to handle the stochastic convolution arising from the Brownian motions in Equation \eqref{eq:kinetic-diffusions}.
-See e.g. \cite[Theorem 2.1.3]{stroock_multidimensional_2006} for a proof.
+See, e.g., \cite[Theorem 2.1.3]{stroock_multidimensional_2006} for a proof.